3dpose/GnTCN/README.md

 ## Pre-trained Model

-Download the pre-trained model and processed human keypoint files (H36M and MuPoTS) [here](https://www.dropbox.com/s/havjgrkaozjyb1k/tgcn_data.zip?dl=0), and unzip to this project's directory.
+Download the pre-trained model and processed human keypoint files (H36M and MuPoTS) [here](https://www.dropbox.com/s/havjgrkaozjyb1k/tgcn_data.zip?dl=0), and unzip the downloaded zip file to this project's directory, two folders and one pkl file are expected to see after doing that (i.e., `./ckpts`, `./mupots`, and `points_eval.pkl`).

 ## Usage